hchauvin/multi_language_lib/README.md

 TODO:

-- Test and finalize C++
+- / Test and finalize C++
 - Implement CI/CD
-- Implement linkage for R
+- / Implement linkage for R
+- Try this on Windows
 - Implement CI/CD for C++
 - Evaluate how to do linkage with Python
 - Implement linkage for Python